alekseysotnikov/CmdTool/README.md

 ### Motivation
 When we call external programs from Java, we certainly need to harvest the output files and/or output stream.
 It is ok, but what if we have thousands of calls?
 Some of them produces files we need, but another one not.
 So, we have to make a cleanup.

-This library solves this small problem and intended to process each program call inside a separate directory.
+This library solves this small problem and intended to process each command call inside a separate directory.
 It performs particular activities with the directory, such as creating or deleting on appropriate stages of execution (before/after start, after finish and after stop process).

 ### Features
 - Execute command and script